crusepartnership/zendframework/README.txt

 [DEV NOTE]
-Please use the tags instead of master branch.
+1) Please use the tags instead of master branch.
+2) Project is cloned from shardj/zf1-future

 Welcome to Zend Framework 1.7.8!
 This is a bug fix/maintenance release in the